What to do in Chianti

 Read full article "Chianti Wine Tasting"

 Chianti is not just a beautiful and famous region of Tuscany, but also a great wine.
-Wine tasting is a must during your trip in Chianti.
-Many are the wines produced in Chianti, each one with its own taste and flavor: Classico, Chianti Rufina, Chianti Colli Fiorentini and many others to taste and savor.
+Wine tasting is a must, just know that there are many wines produced in Chianti, each one with its own taste and flavor: Classico, Chianti Rufina, Chianti Colli Fiorentini and more.
 Here are our recommendations on where to go!

 Read full article "A tour through Chianti"